cerpus/edlib-docker-example/README.md

    docker compose ps
    ```

-4. Navigate to the `data/caddy/data/caddy/pki/authorities/local` directory and
+4. Navigate to the `data/caddy/data/caddy/pki/authorities/local` directory, and
-   install the root certificates that have been automatically generated in this
-   directory on your computer.
+   install the root certificate (`root.crt`) on your computer.

    You will need to look up how this works on your operating system.
 If
    successful, you will be able to visit <https://hub.localhost> and